JieunLim1/JieunLim1.github.io/_pages/cv.md

 *University of California, Irvine*
 - Assisted students in programming labs, providing guidance on debugging and assignment completion.

-**Project Manager – Bap** *(In Progress)*
+**Project Manager – Babpago**
-- Leading development of a web app that uses the **Yelp API** to dynamically recommend restaurants with user-customized filters.
-- Overseeing **UI/UX**, **API integration**, and **team coordination**.
+*(In Progress)*
+- Coordinating an 8-member team to integrate the Yelp API, manage UI/UX flow, and ensure real-time data handling across backend and frontend systems.

 ---

 # PROJECT EXPERIENCE

 ### **College Survival – AI-Powered Study Assistant**
-*Python, Streamlit, OpenAI API*
+*Back-End Development*
 July 2023 – August 2023
-- Built a web application that allows users to review study materials by generating tests from user-provided content.
+- Built a web application that helps students self-assess their understanding by generating quizzes from custom input (e.g., lecture notes, Notion pages).
-- Generated multiple-choice and free-response questions using ChatGPT.
-- Implemented answer-checking and review features to help users reflect on incorrect answers.
+- Used the ChatGPT API to dynamically generate multiple-choice and free-response questions, ensuring variation and relevance to the input content.
+- Implemented a grading system that evaluates user-submitted answers and provides feedback pointing out key areas for improvement.
+- Designed a feature that collects and categorizes incorrect answers into a review set, enabling targeted revision.

 ### **Stycle – Thrifting Awareness & Donation Guide**
-*React, JavaScript, UI/UX*
+*Front-End Development*
 April 2024 – June 2024
 - Built a React-based website to promote **sustainable fashion** and highlight donation bins at UCI (e.g., Goodwill).
 - Provided guidelines for donating and an interactive **bin locator**.